-\ This course fulfills a graduation requirement for Applied Skills
+This course fulfills a graduation requirement for Applied Skills # Maker-space exploring options

-ROBOTICS 11 MTROB11
+ROBOTICS 11 (MTROB11)

-Students will focus on robotics and industrial materials to design, innovate and create products to improve humaninteraction.
+Students will focus on robotics and industrial materials to design, innovate and create products to improve human interaction.
 Students will follow an industrial design process to research, design, draw, and construct their projects using a variety of tools and materials.
 This course will help students acquire the skills and knowledge needed to pursue post-secondary training as technologists, technicians, engineers, and industrial designers.